Derrick Ashong

 Derrick N. Ashong, also known as "DNA", (born 1975 in Accra, Ghana), is a producer, musician, and entrepreneur known for working with major figures including Oprah Winfrey, Steven Spielberg, and Dave Stewart of the Eurythmics.

 Background

 Born in a house with no running water in Accra, Ghana in 1975, Ashong is the son of a pediatrician.
-He attended school in Brooklyn, Saudi Arabia, Qatar and Voorhees, New Jersey, before matriculating at Harvard University in 1997, where he studied Afro-American studies and was awarded the Hoopes Prize for his senior thesis.
+He attended school in Brooklyn, Saudi Arabia, Qatar and Voorhees, New Jersey, before matriculating at Harvard College in 1997, where he studied Afro-American studies and was awarded the Hoopes Prize for his senior thesis.
 After being naturalized as an American citizen, he returned to Harvard through a Paul & Daisy Soros Fellowship for New Americans, and studied for a PhD in Ethnomusicology and Afro-American studies, until Dave Stewart of Eurythmics fame invited him to come work at his entertainment company, Weapons of Mass Entertainment.
 Ashong was a founding member of the Harvard Black Alumni Society and founded the Black Men's Forum.